quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 server.

-# Handshake Version Information {#hs-vers-info}
+# Version Information {#vers-info}

-During the handshake, endpoints will exchange handshake version information, which is a blob of data that is defined below.
-In QUIC version 1, the handshake version information is transmitted using a new transport parameter, `version_negotiation`.
-The contents of handshake version information are shown below (using the notation from the "Notational Conventions" section of
+During the handshake, endpoints will exchange Version Information, which is a blob of data that is defined below.
+In QUIC version 1, the Version Information is transmitted using a new transport parameter, `version_information`.
+The contents of Version Information are shown below (using the notation from the "Notational Conventions" section of {{QUIC}}):
-{{QUIC}}):

 ~~~
-Handshake Version Information {
+Version Information {
   Chosen Version (32),
   Other Versions (32) ...,
 }
 ~~~
-{: #fig-hvi-format title="Handshake Version Information Format"}
+{: #fig-vi-format title="Version Information Format"}

 The content of each field is described below: